matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 So it is OK.
 It is not monotonic.
 You want to stay open-minded.
 You will backtrack.
-The one thing I will say is: if you are backtracking, say so.
+The one thing I will say is: if you are backtracking, _say so_.
 So like say: Look, we thought we had an approach that worked.
 We started to look at some of the implementation details.
 We found another problem, or we found that we did not really understand the problem, or we cannot do what we intended.
 And now we are going back to a prior phase, where we are going to try to find a different approach, because there were obstacles in our way.

 [Time 0:21:30]